akhilnayak0206/javascript-mini-library/README.md

 The user can select one of 3 languages and user will be greeted with pre defined name Akhil Nayak

-Greetr Library explanation of available functions and how to initialize.

 ## Quick Start

 - Directly run the `index.html` file

+## Greetr Library explanation of available functions and how to initialize

 ## Create a Greetr Object